 When we finally peeked again she started turning very slowly away and back to her archery.
 As she drew back her bow we felt relaxed and let ourselves breath again.
 Suddenly the Queen of England turned and pointed the arrow straight at us like she was going to shoot us!
 We ran away screaming in three different directions.

-For days the small girl who was only four, while I was a grown up six years old, would cry every time she thought about it so we had to keep talking to her all the time or she would start to cry again.
+For days the small girl who was only four (while I was a grown up six years old) would cry every time she thought about it so we had to keep talking to her all the time or else she would start to cry again.
 I was sure she would have told everything if the queen had sent guards to take us to the tower for a session of torture.

-After two days the little girl stopped crying except when we looked at her because that would remind her and she would to cry again.
+After two days the little girl stopped crying except when we looked at her because that would remind her and she would cry again.
 Then I remembered that the men with Queen Elizabeth were laughing as we ran away so it was not going to end up with us being tortured to death in the tower.
 However the little girl kept crying for another three days whenever we looked at her.
-It was when I was about six years old (1561) and the little girl was four.

 That kind of shooting was for killing massed infantry at 50-100 meters and not for heavily armored knights at 100 meters or more.
-The officers of the armies of Europe were from the rulling class and they rarely wanted the best archers or the long bow since they might get shot by their own men who hated them more than they hated the peasants they were shooting at.
+The officers of the armies of Europe were from the ruling class and they rarely wanted their men to be the best archers or use the long bow since they might get shot by their own men who often hated them more than they hated the foreign peasants they were shooting at.

-The English officers trusted their men because the English class/caste system, at that time, was the best in the world and that included India at the time.
-It's basis was the establishment of the wives as aristocrates in their own right with lots of equality and that gave a wisdom to the husbands.
+The English officers trusted their men because the English class/caste system, at that time, was the best in the world and that included India.
+It's basis was the establishment of the wives as aristocrats in their own right with lots of equality.
+That near equality gave a wisdom to the husbands.
 This was unique in Europe.
 Lords and Ladies became almost one word and were often spoken together.

-So England made their archers veritible 'snipers' with high powered long bows.
-Some of these archers were actually able to fire accurately out to 250 meters
+So England made their archers veritable 'snipers' with high powered long bows.
+Some of these archers were actually able to fire accurately out to 250 meters or more.

 Someone changed the sentence in that play after I wrote it and it should be changed from I go, I go, looke how I goe, Swifter then arrow from the Tartars bowe'. to read.
 'I go, I go, looke how I goe, Swifter than arrows from Tartars bowes.'

-*** She made ten times an issue out it than he or anyone else did.
-It wasn't deep but infections could easily take over and kill a person before antibiotic were invented.
-We were not worried about that cause us horse people knew how to keep infections away before anybody did.
+*** Queen Elizabeth made ten times an issue out my uncles injury than he or anyone else did.
+It wasn't deep but infections could easily take over and kill a person since antibiotics had not been invented.
+We were not worried about that cause us horse people knew how to keep infections away before anybody else did.
+Mainly urine was used.
 Mares urine was very antiseptic and would kill just about every infection.
 Do you think that is disgusting?
 Wait until you see this.
 You have probably used Murine Eye Drops haven't you?

-In the 1800's it came in these little 3 inch bottle that were like single dose vials.
+In the 1800's it came in the pictured little 3 inch bottle that were single dose vials.
 It used to be called 'Murine Eye Remedy' because it would cure conjunctivitis and other eye diseases.
 Murine is an acronym for mares urine.
-Have you have been putting that stuff in your eyes?
+Have you been putting that stuff in your eyes?
 Now that's something we can both agree is totally disgusting.
 It may not have any mare's urine in it these days but I don't know, do you?
-You can pull it out of your medicine cabinet and throw it away but you still put horse pee in your eyes.
+You can pull it out of your medicine cabinet and throw it away but still you have put horse pee in your eyes.